-The Joan & David Lincoln Fellowship provides generous financial support and infrastructure for graduate students pursuing ceramics, including the 5,000-square-foot Joan & David Lincoln Ceramics Center and a visiting professorship in ceramics—currently held by Nicole Seisler.
+The Joan & David Lincoln Fellowship provides generous financial support and infrastructure for art students pursuing ceramics, including the 5,000-square-foot Joan & David Lincoln Ceramics Center and a visiting professorship in ceramics.

-Each student in the MFA program receives a personal studio space.
-Studios are approximately 12x22 feet with track lighting.
+You will receive your own personal studio space that is approximately 12x22 feet with track lighting.
 Each second floor studio is equipped with a skylight.

 Your studio neighbors will be both first- and second-year artists, so you will be able to talk with experienced students from day one.